jamesdconklin/CF-Demo/README.md

 `$ npm run build`

+The javascript compiles to `dist/bundle.js`.
+Opening `dist/index.html` in a browser should suffice for interacting with the demo.

 ## Disclosures

 This project was put together as a demonstration of skill for a job application.
 I am responsible only for the front-end code.